 Remember that an entire war was fought over this issue right on American soil.
-It’s ingrained in history and that fact cannot be avoided.
+It’s ingrained in the history and that fact cannot be avoided.
 Choosing to collect slavery-related items or Civil War memorabilia with a slavery bent is certainly a very personal decision, but it’s not always a reflection of character, so you must keep this in mind.

-Many people don't want "Mammy" items in their home because of the negativity they represent.
+Many people don't want "Mammy" items in their homes because of the negativity they represent.
 The same thing goes for advertising memorabilia or any other type of collectible shedding a less-than-favorable light on black history.

 Others have a completely opposite reaction.
 They want to own all types of Black Americana because those items were a reflection of their cultural heritage.
 A collection reflecting both difficulties and triumphs embrace important aspects of lineage and interest in our nation's history.
 It's reported that Oprah Winfrey is among the celebrity collectors interested in black memorabilia, so other collectors are in good company.

 Collecting takes a different turn in these terms.
 It's not just a matter of fun, frivolity, and amassing things to fill a home.
 It becomes a personal endeavor to make peace with the past and ensure a prosperous future free of racial barriers.